Colostomy Care

 Pathophysiology

-An ostomy diverts stool through a surgically created opening (stoma) in the abdominal wall, bypassing diseased, damaged, or removed sections of the bowel.
-Indications include colorectal cancer, inflammatory bowel disease, trauma, and bowel perforation.
+An ostomy creates a stoma from internal structures to the abdominal surface for waste diversion.
+In elimination care, diversion may involve bowel output (ileostomy/colostomy) or urine output (urostomy).
+Indications include bowel or bladder cancer, inflammatory bowel disease, trauma, and bowel perforation.
 Patients have no sensation or voluntary control over stoma output.

 Output by Ostomy Location